 ^{} Note: Restriction Enzymes should be diluted when smaller amounts are needed.
+Note: 10 μ L rxns should not be incubated for longer than 1 hour to avoid evaporation.

 5. Incubation Time

 - Incubation time is typically 1 hour. - Can often be decreased by using an excess of enzyme, or by using one of our "Quick Cut" restriction enzymes. - It is possible, with many enzymes, to use fewer units and digest for up to 16 hours.